 Nate:

 When I showed ‘Day of the Wolves’ to my father he pointed and exclaimed “Hey, that’s Richard Egan!”
 Egan is probably the most well known name in the feature.
 Do you know how he ended up in it?
+Greg:

 By the early 1970's, Richard Egan was less popular than in his heyday as a studio contract player and he had started to work in lower budget films and TV projects.
 Egan's agent allowed Ferde to pitch the story to Egan even though the money was low ($15000, half of which was deferred).
 Ferde by virtue of his own personal charm and the compelling storyline managed to convince Egan to become involved.
 Martha Hyer was a surprise inclusion and Ferde was amazed that she took a relatively low-paying role since she like Egan was a major star, and married to Hal Wallis no less.
 Robert Walker Jr was originally envisaged by Ferde to fill the role of Wolf number 4, but Goldkey objected (they had casting approval) and suggested Rick Jason.
 Similarly, for the central role of Number one, Grofe wanted the ventriloquist Paul Winchell, but again Goldkey objected and suggested Jan Murray (who turned out to be brilliant in the role).
 They apparently even objected to Martha Hyer's involvement, though it's not clear to me why.